spiral/docs/docs/en/about/contributing.md

 Feel free to suggest any ideas related to architecture, docs (___docs are never complete___), adaptation, or community.

-> Original guide author is not a native English speaker, feel free to create PR for any text corrections.
+> The original guide author is not a native English speaker, feel free to create PR for any text corrections.

 ## Critical/Security Issues
 If you found something which shouldn't be there or a bug which opens a security hole, please let me know immediately by email